 The course objectives are to gain fundamental knowledge about the Prosthodontics research methodology and its updated trend that are benefit for individual research directions.

-All lectures except for special lectures are in English.
+When an international student registers this subject for credits, this course is taught in English.
 Every candidate has to address his or her opinion freely to the others.

 Aims/outline: